Incorperating Effective Functional Flows into R2R

 Jul 10700 Optimize for migratory survival (10,700 for mig surv ~50%)

-Aug 1000 Set at 1000 to incrase acerage for avaliable for Juv flows
+Aug 1000 Set at 1000 to incrase acreage for avaliable for Juv flows

-Sep 1000 Set at 1000 to incrase acerage for avaliable for Juv flows
+Sep 1000 Set at 1000 to incrase acreage for avaliable for Juv flows

 Oct 4750 Optimize for spawning habitat based on flow area WUA